-Guinea pigs can definitely eat the red part of a watermelon, but what about the green part?
-Can guinea pigs eat watermelon skin or rind?
-Guinea pigs can eat the watermelon rind and that part is actually better for them because the rind of watermelon contains less sugar than the red part.
+Guinea pigs can eat the watermelon rind, and that part is better for them because it contains less sugar than the red part.

 Can Guinea Pigs Eat Watermelon Seeds?

-Some types of seeds can be very dangerous or poisonous for guinea pigs, so can guinea pigs eat watermelon seeds and are watermelon seeds poisonous to guinea pigs?
-Guinea pigs can’t eat watermelon seeds, they are not poisonous but they are big and can be a choking hazard to them.
+Guinea pigs can’t eat watermelon seeds, they are not poisonous, but they are big and can be a choking hazard.
 You need to remove all the black seeds from a watermelon before giving it to guinea pigs.

-Can guinea pigs eat watermelon white seeds?
-Guinea pigs can actually eat white watermelon seeds because these seeds are smaller and soft and nothing bad will happen if your guinea pigs eat some of them.
-But it’s safer if you remove all the seeds, white and black from the watermelon.
+However, guinea pigs can eat white watermelon seeds because these seeds are smaller and soft.
+But it’s much safer if you remove all the watermelon seeds.

 Can Guinea Pigs Eat Seedless Watermelon?